japila-books/spark-sql-internals/docs/logical-operators/DataWritingCommand.md

 ====
 `outputColumns` is used when:

-* link:hive/CreateHiveTableAsSelectCommand.adoc[CreateHiveTableAsSelectCommand], link:hive/InsertIntoHiveDirCommand.adoc[InsertIntoHiveDirCommand] and <<spark-sql-LogicalPlan-InsertIntoHadoopFsRelationCommand.adoc#, InsertIntoHadoopFsRelationCommand>> logical commands are executed
+* hive/CreateHiveTableAsSelectCommand.md[CreateHiveTableAsSelectCommand], hive/InsertIntoHiveDirCommand.md[InsertIntoHiveDirCommand] and <<spark-sql-LogicalPlan-InsertIntoHadoopFsRelationCommand.md#, InsertIntoHadoopFsRelationCommand>> logical commands are executed

-* `SaveAsHiveFile` is requested to <<hive/SaveAsHiveFile.adoc#saveAsHiveFile, saveAsHiveFile>>
+* `SaveAsHiveFile` is requested to <<hive/SaveAsHiveFile.md#saveAsHiveFile, saveAsHiveFile>>
 ====